 - Battery – With a 4,000 mAh battery, the Samsung Galaxy A50 has a bigger battery than more expensive phones like the Google Pixel 3XL (3,430 mAh), Huawei P30 (3,650 mAh) or Samsung S10 (3,400 mAh).

 - 3.5mm Jack – Yes, I still prefer to use my 3.5mm earphones and headphones over the wireless ones.
 There’s not a lot of phones these days that still have the 3.5mm jack and the Galaxy A50 is one of them.

 - Memory Card Slot – Not all smartphones have dedicated memory card slots so you are stuck with whatever internal memory you have on your device.
 I prefer to have a memory card slot so I can expand the storage size and be able to take more photos & videos or store more files on my device.
 The Galaxy A50’s dedicated card slot is capable of supporting up to 512GB microSD cards.

 - Fingerprint Scanner – The on-screen fingerprint scanner is new technology and looks nice design-wise however it needs a lot of work.
 It’s quite slow and there were times when it didn’t recognize my fingerprint at all.
 To get over this issue, I used the facial recognition feature instead and found it to work better and faster.

 - Bloatware – If you own a Samsung device or had one before, then you know the amount of bloatware they put on their devices.

 Although I may experience a few hiccups and lags once in a while, overall, I’m pretty happy with the Samsung Galaxy A50.
-It’s lightweight, has a bright and crisp display, good camera for taking photos & videos and a powerful battery.
+It’s lightweight, has a bright and crisp display, a good camera for taking photos & videos, and a powerful battery.
 It has met my expectations and fits my needs.